-U.S. EPA and DOE have determined that ground source heat pumps have the lowest environmental impact of all heating systems and they reduce energy consumption and corresponding emissions up to 72% when compared to electric heat strips and standard air conditioning.
-The refrigerant used by EarthLinked is not toxic, and is the same as that which is currently used by a majority of the HVAC industry.
+U.S. EPA and DOE have determined that ground source heat pumps have the lowest environmental impact of all heating systems and they reduce energy consumption and corresponding emissions up to 75% when compared to electric heat strips and standard air conditioning.
+The refrigerant used by EarthLinked is non toxic, and is the same as that which is currently used by a majority of the HVAC industry.

 How long will the earth loops last?

 Copper is one of the few metals that exist naturally as an element in the earth.
-A noble metal, it is essentially immune to corrosion in most underground environments because of the protective film that forms naturally on its surface.
+It is essentially immune to corrosion in most underground environments because of the protective film that forms naturally on its surface.
 In rare exceptions where pH readings exceed safe levels, cathodic protection for the in-ground copper is offered by ETI.
 With some installations dating back to 1980, ETI has never experienced a field failure of the copper pipe due to corrosion or mechanical damage.

 How do the earth loops work?